-Start off by writing a sentence about the bride (or bride and groom) as if it were the first line of a poem.
-Then pass it around the room as the bride opens her presents.
-Each guest must write down a next line of the poem, following the previous line as logically as possible.
+- The Bride's Poem: Start by writing a sentence about the bride (or bride and groom) as if it were the first line of a poem.
+Pass it around the room as the bride opens her presents.
+Each guest must write down the next line of the poem, following the previous line as logically as possible.
 Then, she folds the sheet of paper over so that the next guest only sees the line she has written.
-The maid of honor or hostess reads the wacky poem at the end of present opening!
+The maid of honor or hostess reads the wacky poem when the all the gifts are opened.

-This one is particularly fun at a lingerie shower.
+- The Wedding Night: This one is particularly fun at a lingerie shower.
 As the bride unwraps her gifts, have a bridesmaid quietly write down everything she says, such as "Ooh, this is pretty" and "Where does this go?"
-At the end, have that bridesmaid announce, "This is what the bride will say on her wedding night," and then read the list out loud!
+In the end, have that bridesmaid announce, "This is what the bride will say on her wedding night," and then read the list out loud.

 Unique Bridal Shower Games & Activities

-Spa trips are becoming increasingly popular for pre-wedding get-togethers.
-The maid of honor or organizer finds a spa nearby and usually books a private room, or sometimes the whole place!
+- Spa Day: Spa trips are becoming increasingly popular for pre-wedding get-togethers.
+The maid of honor or organizer finds a spa nearby and usually books a private room, or sometimes the whole place.
 If the maid-of-honor is feeling generous, she may pay for small treatments for everyone.
 More common, however, is for each guest to pay for her own treatments and pitch in for the bride's treatments.

-Along with your invitation, include a printed card that says, "Please write your favorite memory of the bride or groom."
-During present opening, each guest stands and reads the card she brought.
+- My Favorite Memory: Along with your invitation, include a printed card that says, "Please write your favorite memory of the bride or groom."
+During the present opening, each guest stands and reads the card she brought.
 Some are funny, some are sentimental and all are enjoyable to hear.
 Purchase a photo album to collect the memories and photos of the party.

-Your guests may not want to play involved games, but who doesn't love a present?
+- Door Prize: Your guests may not want to play involved games, but who doesn't love a present?
 As your guests enter, have them write down their birthdays and wedding anniversaries (if applicable).
 The guest whose date is closest to the wedding date wins a prize.
-The hostess can then copy down the birthdays and anniversaries in a nice birthday book for the bride so she'll always know when to send a thoughtful card.
+The hostess can then copy down the birthdays and anniversaries in a nice birthday book for the bride, so she'll always know when to send a thoughtful card.